caocscar/workshops/pyspark sparksql/pyspark.md

 `export PYSPARK_PYTHON=/sw/dsi/centos7/x86-64/Anaconda3-5.0.1/bin/python`

 # PySpark Interactive Shell
 The interactive shell is analogous to a python console.
-The following command starts up the interactive shell for PySpark with default settings.
+The following command starts up the interactive shell for PySpark with default settings in the `workshop` queue.
 `pyspark --master yarn --queue workshop`

 The following line adds some custom settings.